pdfslick/pdfslick/apps/web/pages/docs/index.md

 ## PDFSlick core package

 {% callout type="warning" title="Note on PDFSlick Core Package" %}
 As mentioned above, the core package is intented for use in Vanilla JS apps or in other JS libraries other than React and SolidJS.
-If interested in using PDFSlick in your React and SolidJS apps jump to their respective sections. ####LINKS
+If interested in using PDFSlick in your [React](/docs/react) and [SolidJS](/docs/solid) apps jump to their respective sections.
 {% /callout %}

 To install PDFSlick core package run: